-- First and foremost, you must get 100% of your scholars independently reading at least four books per month. - You are responsible for 100% of your scholars completing nightly literacy homework that will develop them as readers and writers. - You are responsible for getting minimally 90% of your scholars on or above grade level in reading, as measured by the Fountas & Pinnell Reading Assessment.
+• First and foremost, you must get 100% of your scholars independently reading at least four books per month.

+- You are responsible for 100% of your scholars completing nightly literacy homework that will develop them as readers and writers. - You are responsible for getting any of your scholars who are still reading below grade level, as measured by the Fountas & Pinnell Reading Assessment, to a Level Z.

 You will not achieve 100% without setting clear expectations for your scholars AND their parents, and driving relentlessly toward these goals.
-If you hold scholars and parents accountable and are an absolute stickler at the beginning, you will make it easier for yourself, and frankly, for your scholars and their parents.
+If you hold scholars and parents accountable and are an absolute stickler at the beginning, you will make it easier for yourself and frankly for your scholars and their parents.
 The worst thing you can do as a teacher is let scholars slide and then get tough.
 You will breed resentment and distrust, whereas clear expectations and utter consistency breed trust and respect.